Rob Keefe

-Rob Keefe (born November 5, 1980) is a former arena football defensive specialist and coach.
+Rob Keefe (born November 5, 1980) is an American former professional football defensive specialist and coach.
 Keefe has five championship victories and is the only person in arena football history to win ArenaCup (af2) and ArenaBowl (AFL) titles as both a player and a coach.
-As of the 2022 season, he is an assistant head coach and defensive coordinator with the Northern Arizona Wranglers in the Indoor Football League.
+As of the 2022 season, he is an assistant head coach and defensive coordinator with the Bay Area Panthers in the Indoor Football League.

 Playing career

 Mercyhurst

 Keefe attended Mercyhurst College (Erie, PA) from 1999 to 2003.
 He delivered nine interceptions in his career and ranks 27th in school history with 166 career tackles.
 Also a standout on special teams, Keefe holds the school's career record with 643 yards on punt returns.

 Spokane Shock

-Keefe joined the Spokane Shock (then af2) for the club’s inaugural season in 2006, helping the franchise secure its first ArenaCup Championship.
-He ended his two-year tenure with the Shock as the team’s career leader in tackles (168) and interceptions (19), twice earning all-af2 accolades as a defensive back.
+Keefe joined the Spokane Shock (then af2) for the club's inaugural season in 2006, helping the franchise secure its first ArenaCup Championship.
+He ended his two-year tenure with the Shock as the team's career leader in tackles (168) and interceptions (19), twice earning all-af2 accolades as a defensive back.